paperless-ngx/paperless-ngx/docs/api.md

 -   `archive_serial_number`: An optional archive serial number to set.
 -   `custom_fields`: An array of custom field ids to assign (with an empty value) to the document.

-!!! note

-    Sending a `Content-Length` header with correct size is mandatory.

 The endpoint will immediately return HTTP 200 if the document consumption process was started successfully, with the UUID of the consumption task